periwinkle9/CSMultiworldDLL/README.md

 current log level if called with no argument.
 Log message with a level greater than the current log level will no longer be displayed.
 (Valid log levels are 0-4, inclusive.)
+* `/log_file [0|1]` disables or enables logging to `log.txt`.
+If called with no argument, it displays whether logging to file is currently enabled or not.
 * `/log_timestamps <0|1>` disables or enables timestamp logging.
 (Timestamps are shown in UTC time.)
 * `/kill_server` force-kills the TCP server.
 Currently, it cannot be restarted aside